richelbilderbeek/bevy_tdd_book/docs/chapters/click_sprite.md

   - sprite
 ---

-# Respond to clicking on a sprite
+# Respond to clicking on a sprite.